 These same methods that an organization uses to get work done, however, can begin to show stress under trying circumstances.
 When the ward is full, and it takes 12 hours for a room to be readied for the next patient, that impact is felt throughout the organization.

-RTLS affects workflow and patient flow directly by empowering caregivers and givers with information, at any given moment, on the location of their colleagues and their patients.
+RTLS enables patient flow and hospital workflow optimization empowering caregivers and givers with information, at any given moment, on the location of their colleagues and their patients.
 That is time that can be spent on direct patient care.

 Making the rounds of patient rooms is built into the workflow of nursing staff and certainly constitutes direct patient care.
 But hourly rounds increase in efficiency when nurses have real-time data on which patients are in their rooms, which patients are with doctors or other staff, and which patients have visitors.
 RTLS enables nurses to send reports and notifications from patient rooms to staff anywhere in the facility.